nmbshiva/scripts/README.md

 Query crt.sh to get a list of subdomains related to the specified domain.

 #### threatcrowd.py:
-Get a list of previously seen subdomains via threatcrowd.org
+Get a list of previously seen subdomains via threatcrowd.org.

+#### webrecon.sh
+Enumerate a domain for subdomains and directories.
+Useful for bug bounties or pentests with no regard for noise.

 ### OS/Network enumeration
 ---